freeipa/freeipa-community-portal/docs/user_workflow.md

 specific error has occurred, to avoid using the password reset feature to probe for the existance of usernames.

-## The Captcha ##

-A captcha is present on each form with the potential for abuse, namely the self-service user registration form and the password reset initiation form.
-The password reset completion form is probably not susceptible to abuse and does not need a captcha.
-The captcha is presented as a small jpeg image and is transmitted to the client through a data uri.

 ## More Information ##

 A more technical guide to the workings of the Community Portal can be found at